CSCfi/csc-env-eff/hands-on/linux_prerequisites/basic-linux-commands.md

 ls
 ```

-3. Let's make a directory (replace YourName with your name)!
+3. Let's make a directory (replace YourName with your name, for example: MariasTestFolder)!
 Try ls to see if the folder is now there!
 ```bash
 mkdir YourNameTestFolder
 ls